2019/20 Woodford Folk Festival

 - Stallholders are required to return their signed contract within the specified period to secure their site at this year’s festival.

-- Further correspondence will be sent to each stallholder leading up to the festival regarding information and hot gossip relating to our stalls including your camping requirements for you and your staff, once you have secured your place.
+- Further correspondence will be sent to each stallholder leading up to the festival regarding information and ‘hot gossip’ relating to the festival.